ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 The lld is a project of LLVM linker.
 It's under development and we cannot finish the installation by following the web site direction.
-Even with this, it's really make sense to develop a new linker according it's web site information.
+Even with this, it's really make sense to develop a new linker according lld web site information.
 Please visit the web site [#]_.